MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/extensibility/compatibility-checker-tool.md

 The compatibility checker tool can detect metadata breaking changes against a given baseline release or update, helping to ensure backward compatibility.
 Microsoft has been using the tool to help them ensure metadata compatibility.

-The compatibility checker tool is available for use for partners and ISVs from Platform update 34, as one of the dev tools.
-By using the tool, you can ensure that your solutions are backwards compatible with their earlier releases, before you install or push updates to customers.
+The compatibility checker tool is available in Platform update 34 as one of the dev tools.
+You can the tool to ensure that your solutions are backwards-compatible with their earlier releases, before you install or push updates to customers.

 ## What the tool detects